 This group is for adolescents as young as (17) and young adults that are struggling with disordered eating, body image and eating disorders and could benefit from getting support from others struggling with similar issues, would like to get feedback about how they are perceived and want to strengthen their relationships with themselves and others.

-The group is mainly an Interpersonal Process Group that integrates elements of DBT (Dialectical Behavior Therapy) and Acceptance and Commitment Therapy (ACT) as well as gaining an understanding of the causes of eating disorders.
+The group is mainly an Interpersonal Process Group that integrates elements of DBT (Mindfulness and meditation) and Acceptance and Commitment Therapy (ACT).
 The group is meant to be an adjunct to individual therapy that also aims to strengthen self-esteem and self-confidence, help members understand and gain insight about the contributors to their eating disorders, and help members learn how to communicate, be assertive, give and provide support in a non-threatening and non-triggering environment.